varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 .. literalinclude:: /content/examples/default_varnish_1.vcl
 	:language: VCL

-Description:
+**Description:**

- ~T : refers to which port manages this.
+-T : refers to which port manages this.

- ~f : refers to the other configuration file containing all the default policies.
+-f : refers to the other configuration file containing all the default policies.
  If you plan to change the name of the default policy file, be sure to come here and change the default.vcl to the correct name.

- ~S : refers to the file containing private information, such as passwords, etc. also known as the shared-secret file.
+-S : refers to the file containing private information, such as passwords, etc. also known as the shared-secret file.

- ~s : refers to the space Varnish Cache is allocated.
+-s : refers to the space Varnish Cache is allocated.
 256m” is decided based on the current server's RAM of 1GB.

 - Set the Varnish listen port to 80